josephbeuysmum/Dertisch/README.md

 		init(orders: DTOrders, kitchenStaffMembers: [DTKitchenProtocol]?) {}
 	}

-A boilerplate `Dertisch` Head Chef looks like this:
+Sous chefs, head chefs, and waiters can all be either `class`es or `struct`s.
+So a boilerplate `Dertisch` Head Chef could look like this:

+	class SomeHeadChef: DTHeadChefProtocol {
+		init(orders: DTOrders, waiter: DTWaiterProtocol, kitchenStaff: [DTKitchenProtocol]?) {}
+	}

+Or look like this:

 	struct SomeHeadChef: DTHeadChefProtocol {
 		init(orders: DTOrders, waiter: DTWaiterProtocol, kitchenStaff: [DTKitchenProtocol]?) {}